Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/3-infra-security_slides.md

 ---
-title: Infrastructure Security in Web3
+title: Web3 Infrastructure Security
 description: This is about how securely deploy your web3 infrastructure.
 duration: 50 minutes
-revealOptions:
-  transition: "slide"
-  backgroundTransition: "fade"
-  slideNumber: true
-  controls: true
-  progress: true
 ---

-# Infrastructure Security in Web3
+# Web3 Infrastructure Security

 Notes:

 I'm going to speak about how securely deploy your web3 infrastructure.
 But, instead of talking about very common information topics like best practices, strong authentication and others well discussed like firewalling, I’m going to talk about some often overlooked problems that significantly affects web3 infrastructure protection and about how they should be handled.

 But if you want to ask me about firewalling, welcome to the Q&A section!

 ---

-## Brief overview of the plan for today
+## Overview

 <pba-flex left>